scicloj/wolframite/WIP-NEW-DOCS.md

 ### How does it work internally

+#### The "CEP pipeline": convert - evaluate - parse

+Evaluating an expression with Wolfram consists of three stages:

+1. Convert (`convert/convert`) the given expression from Clojure to Wolfram (i.e. to an instance of jlink.Expr)
+2. Evaluate (`evaluate/evaluate`) the jlink expression via the remote Wolfram Kernel
+3. Parse (`parse/parse`) the response back from a jlink expression to Clojure data

+See `clojuratica.base.cep/cep`.

 #### Parse

 Modify how Wolfram response is parsed into Clojure data - override `clojuratica.base.parse/custom-parse` with the symbol of interest.